humbleOldSage/Triplet-Loss-for-Personal-dataset/README.md

 </pre>

 **This repository is still under work.
-As of 3rd August, only the train part works.The data for cross validation is taken care off from the Train data.**
+As of 3rd August, only the train part works.The data for cross validation is taken care of from the Train data.**